Asking for a Letter of Recommendation (LoR)

 How do I submit a letter of recommendation?

-All letters of recommendation must be submitted to ERAS Support Services at ECFMG through the AAMC’s LoRP or through ECFMG’s Medical School Web Portal (EMSWP).
+All letters of recommendation must be submitted to ERAS Support Services at ECFMG through the AAMC's LoRP.
 For detailed information on how to upload an LoR using AAMC’s LoRP, visit the Letter of Recommendation (LoRP) page of the AAMC website.
-If your medical school participates in EMSWP ERAS and will be submitting an LoR on your behalf, the school can upload it through EMSWP.